Skip to content

 When talking about its mobile apps, OneDrive supports Android and iOS.
 On Android/iOS, the application is fairly decent, with no slowdowns, frequent glitches, or anything that would interrupt its smooth workflow.

-But how easy it is to use?
-Well, quite according to our Microsoft OneDrive review.
+But how easy is it to use?
+Well, quite easy, according to our Microsoft OneDrive review.

 OneDrive Android App